enenra/space-engineers-utilities/README.md

 * Link MatLibs directly from the UI
 * Warning when empties are set up in a way that won't work ingame
 * Rotate empties in mirroring-mode to output mirror information to the SBC
+* Create new character models
+* Chreate new character animations and poses
+* Define mountpoints by placing areas on the six sides of the bounding box in mountpoint-mode

 ## Installation
 1. Download the latest release of the addon from the releases section, enable it in Blender.